 - We work closely with them to ensure that your privacy is respected and protected at all times.

 - If we stop using their services, any of your data held by them will either be deleted or rendered anonymous.

 We will disclose your personal information to third parties:

 - If we sell or buy any business or assets, we will disclose your personal data to the prospective seller or buyer of such business or assets.

 - If we, or substantially all of our assets, are acquired by a third party, in which case personal data held by us about our clients will be one of the transferred assets.

 - To protect our rights, property or safety, or those of our clients or others.

 - To our insurers and legal advisers for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal disputes.

 How we secure and store your personal data

 We know how much data security matters.
-With this in mind we will take appropriate steps to protect your information and prevent the loss, misuse or alteration of it.
+With this in mind, we will take appropriate steps to protect your information and prevent its loss, misuse or alteration.